 If you are considering pursuing the Cognitive Neuroscience & Evolutionary Psychology (or CNEP) Life Sciences Track, you should take Psychology 975.
 The format of this course is very similar to Psychology 971, but the topics covered will be more closely related to the life sciences.

 Both types of Tutorial will be offered in fall and spring semesters.
 Sophomores who have not yet declared their concentration but who are fairly certain they want to become Psychology concentrators may take Tutorial in fall semester.
-Be sure to attend the first meeting of 971 and 975 during Shopping Week to learn the sectioning process and submit your schedule.
-If you cannot make this meeting, please e-mail firstname.lastname@example.org to let us know the the type of Tutorial you are interested in so that we can assign you to a section.
+Be sure to attend the first meeting of 971/975 during Shopping Week to learn the sectioning process and get the link to the sectioning form.
+If you cannot make this meeting, please e-mail email@example.com and tell us your class and the type of Tutorial you are interested in.

 Tutorial Instructors and Topics